Teksta versija

 Section 24.
 Procedures for the Initiation and Examination of a Verification Procedure

-(1) After the examination of a submission of a person or upon his or her own initiative, the Ombudsman shall decide on the initiation of a verification procedure.
+(1) After examination of a submission of a person or upon his or her own initiative, the Ombudsman shall decide on the initiation of a verification procedure.

 [15 May 2008]